An Incredible Resurrection Requires Credible Witnesses, Right?

 (The resurrection on Easter Sunday, the last of the Ten days of Passion Week) All over the world, people today are celebrating the resurrection of Jesus.
-It’s an interesting phenomenon because most rational people know that it is impossible to raise anyone from the dead, and yet believers everywhere accept by faith that the resurrection occurred.
+It’s an interesting phenomenon because most rational people know that it is impossible to raise anyone from the dead, right?
+And yet, believers everywhere accept by faith that the resurrection actually occurred.
 Why?

 Is there a reason why people believe Jesus was Raised From the Dead?